Percy Heath: Biography

 In 1975, Percy Heath and his brothers formed the Heath Brothers with pianist Stanley Cowell.
-He would sometimes play the cello instead of the bass in these later performances.
+Percy would sometimes play the cello instead of the bass in these later performances.

-As a sideman, Percy performed on approximately 300 recording dates in a career of over 57 years.
+As a sideman, he performed on approximately 300 recording dates in a career of more than 57 years.

 In 1989, he received an Honorary Doctorate of Music from Berklee College of Music.

 In 2003, at the age of 80, Heath released his first album as a leader through the Daddy Jazz label.
 The album, entitled A Love Song, garnered rave reviews and served as a fitting coda for his illustrious career.
 It featured brother Albert Heath on drums, bassist Peter Washington and pianist Jeb Patton.

 Percy Heath died, after a second bout with bone cancer, two days short of his 82nd birthday, in Southampton, New York.
 The month after his death, bassist William Parker recorded the tribute album For Percy Heath.

 Heath was an avid striped bass fisherman, and surfcaster, who could be found on many a day, along the surf line of his beloved Montauk Point.
 He was well respected by the community, and his fellow fishermen.
-He also relished time away from the stage on his fishing boat, appropriately named "The Fiddler" kept in Montauk as well.On May 27, 2006, a plaque was set into a 5,000lb stone, at Turtle Cove, at Montauk Point, as a memorial.
-The ceremony was attended by his wife June, and three sons.
+He also relished time away from the stage on his fishing boat, appropriately named "The Fiddler", kept in Montauk as well.
+On May 27, 2006, a plaque was set into a 5,000lb stone, at Turtle Cove, at Montauk Point, as a memorial.
+The ceremony was attended by his wife, June, and three sons.